Student Grade Disputes

 If the grade awarded was the grade your instructor intended but you believe there was an error, you may request a formal Review of Final Course Grade.

 Review of Final Course Grade

 The instructional area dean will give your instructor a copy of your written request and ask the instructor to provide a written response.
 The dean will give you a copy of the instructor’s written statement.
 If the college no longer employs the instructor who awarded the grade, the dean will make a diligent effort to locate the instructor to obtain a written statement.
-(If the instructor is unavailable, the dean, in consultation with the program chair, will give you a written statement containing all relevant information available to them.)
+(If the instructor is unavailable, the dean, in consultation with the department chair, will give you a written statement containing all relevant information available to them.)
 During the process of writing and exchanging statements, the instructor may choose to change the grade or you may withdraw your request for review.
 If neither of these occurs, the dean shall appoint a three-member faculty Grade Review Committee to consider the request.

-The Grade Review Committee will consist of three members, including a required representative outside the program.
+The Grade Review Committee will consist of three members, including a required representative outside the instructional department.
 None of your current instructors, at the time the committee meets, will be on the committee.
 You may exercise your option to have a Student Government Association representative participate on the committee.
 If possible, one of the committee members will be an adjunct faculty member in the discipline.
 The committee members will determine the steps they take in reviewing your request.
 There is no requirement for you to appear before the committee, but you may request to do so.
 You will not be present when the committee considers your request.

 The Grade Review Committee will meet in private to protect the confidentiality of all student records.
 Only committee members will be present during committee deliberations.
-The dean will explain the committee’s decision in writing to you, your instructor, and the program chair.
+The dean will explain the committee’s decision in writing to you, your instructor, and the department chair.
 The committee’s decision is final.
 If the decision requires a grade change, the dean will initiate the paperwork to make the grade change.